notteddydev/reimagined_lamp/README.md

 - Setup GitHub pipeline.
 - Swap single quotes for double quotes throughout project.
 - Add JavaScript for adding / removing forms from formsets for tidier forms.
 - Consolidate VERY NOT DRY code in Email and Phone Forms and Formsets.
+And Address. cleaning types.
 - Create option to download a "lite" vcard, or customise what is downloaded.
 - Deletion logic - contacts, addresses
 - Look into related descriptors and using a custom ManyToManyDescriptor for Addresses to Contacts to make sure that Address always comes prepopulated with the 'archived' db field.
 As well as a custom object manager.